Each design project is unique, but the process of design here at moss follows a well defined path.

 Image Inspirations

-Each project begins with a Pinterest board that is added to by us and by the client, capturing annotated ideas from other similar projects or totally different applications which we can include in our design as it moves forward.
+Each project begins with a Pinterest board that the client and moss team add to, capturing annotated ideas from similar projects or totally different applications, which we can include in our design as it moves forward.
 Some images capture a material or a building element, others simply evoke an emotion.
-These are the jumping off point for our design research into the Andersonville specialty food market.
+These are the jumping-off points for our design research into the Andersonville specialty food market.

 Floor plans

 The backbone of any design package is the floor plan.
-Getting to the right one usually requires an iterative process and schematic design is one of the most collaborative periods for the moss team.
-Even if only one or two members of our team will eventually oversee a project, we often have an all-hands charrette to work our the initial layout options.
+Getting to the right one usually requires an iterative process, and schematic design is one of the most collaborative periods for the moss team.
+Even if only one or two members of our team will eventually oversee a project, we often have an all-hands charrette to work out the initial layout options.

-Working together we determine which are the best elements of each and pare the options back down to a handful (two to five) which we want to clean up to present to the client.
+Working together, we identify the best elements of each and pare the options down to a handful (two to five) that we want to clean up and present to the client.

 Below are several (of many more) floor plan options for the Carmen Avenue House.